 You will need the following to get started:

-- A Civo account and access to the managed Kubernetes beta.
-You can apply for the beta here - mention this guide in your application!
+- A Civo account and access to the managed Kubernetes.
+You can apply here - mention this guide in your application!

 - The Civo Command-Line tool installed with your API key added.